jefferyq2/ae5-rstudio/TOOLS.md

      readOnly: true
 ```

-The new configuration removes this entry from `volumes:` and replacimng
+The new configuration removes this entry from `volumes:` and adds it
+to the `persistence:` section, like so:

 ```
 persistence: